 Efficient Attention

 The self-attention mechanism is the core computational primitive of Transformers, enabling each token to attend to all other tokens in the sequence.
 While this global receptive field is the source of Transformers' remarkable effectiveness, it comes at O(n^2) time and memory cost in sequence length n, creating a fundamental bottleneck for long sequences (Vaswani et al., 2017).
 A 128K-token context window requires computing and storing 16 billion attention scores per layer per head.
 This section surveys approaches that reduce this cost while preserving (or approximating) the expressive power of full attention.
+We focus on attention-only modifications that preserve the Transformer architecture; full-architecture replacements (such as state-space models) are covered in sibling sections.

 Sparse Attention Patterns

-The key observation motivating sparse attention is that learned attention matrices are often approximately sparse -- most attention weight is concentrated on a small fraction of positions (Child et al., 2019).
+The key observation motivating sparse attention is that learned attention matrices are often approximately sparse: most attention weight is concentrated on a small fraction of positions (Child et al., 2019).
 If the model learns to attend primarily to nearby tokens and a few global positions, we can design attention patterns that hardcode this structure, computing only the attended-to pairs.

 Sparse Transformers (Child et al., 2019) (Child et al., 2019) introduced fixed sparse attention patterns for autoregressive models, factoring the attention computation into two complementary patterns: local (each position attends to a fixed window of nearby positions) and strided (each position attends to every k-th position).
 This factorization reduces complexity from O(n^2) to O(n * sqrt(n)).
 Sparse Transformers enabled the generation of high-resolution images and long audio sequences that were previously intractable for standard attention.